 - M7u: API used to configure, activate and stop the Media Capturing, Media Encoding(s) and Media Upstream Client functions, and also to support metrics configuration and collection functionality.

 ==== CHANGE =====

-4.3.3 Service Access Information for Uplink Media Streaming
+4.3.3 Service Access Information for uplink media streaming

 The Service Access Information is the set of parameters and addresses which are needed by the 5GMSu Client to activate and control the uplink streaming session.

 The Service Access Information may be provided by the 5GMSu Application Provider to the 5GMSu-Aware Application together with other service announcement information using M8u.
 Alternatively, the 5GMSu Client fetches the Service Access Information from the 5GMSu AF at reference point M5u.
 Regardless of how it is provided, the Service Access Information contains different information, depending on the collaboration model between the 5GMS System and the 5GMSu Application Provider (which are assumed to be independent entities), and also depending on offered features.
+The Service Access Information may be provided as, or may be accessed via, a 3GPP-defined Service URL that provides a unique resolvable identifier to the 5GMSu media session and that may also include a reference to the Media Entry Point.

 Baseline parameters are listed in table 4.3.3-1 below:

-Table 4.3.3-1: Parameters of baseline service access information
+Table 4.3.3-1: Parameters of baseline Service Access Information